Advertising is a key source of information for consumers. You have the right to get accurate and truthful information about products and services.

 - Providing a product or service to a popular blogger or influencer for free or at reduced price in return for encouraging followers to try it

-Rules banning misleading advertising
+Rules banning false and misleading advertising

 The rules covering advertising in Ireland are set out under both legislation and codes of practice.
 The main law covering advertising in Ireland is the Consumer Protection Act 2007.
 This protects consumers from misleading or false advertising.

 The Consumer Protection Act also recognises the various codes of practices that are published and enforced by regulatory bodies.
-Where a business does not follow the code of practice, the regulatory body can tell the business to amend or withdraw the advert.
+Where a business does not follow the code of practice, the regulatory body can tell the business to change or withdraw the advert.
 Find out more about the Consumer Protection Act 2007.